FirelightWP/easy-fancybox/readme.txt

 See the [Screenshot](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) and you know how images will be presented on your site as soon as you have installed and (network) activated this simple plugin.

-See [FAQ's](http://wordpress.org/extend/plugins/easy-fancybox/faq/) for instructions to get Youtube movies (and similar services) and HTML content display in a FancyBox overlay.
+See [FAQ's](http://wordpress.org/extend/plugins/easy-fancybox/faq/) for instructions to get YouTube and Vimeo movies (and similar services) and HTML content display in a FancyBox overlay.

 Looking for some basic control?
 You can find a new section **FancyBox** on your **Settings > Media** admin page:

 - *Auto-enable*: file types FancyBox should be automatically enabled for.
+- *Auto-detect*: control auto-detection and enabling for links to YouTube and Vimeo movies.
 - *Title Position*: Overlay / Inside / Outside to control the position of the image title.
 Includes the new "Overlay" position.
 - *Transition In / Out*: Elastic / Fade / None to control the transition effects during opening and closing of the overlay.